alexalexyang/nc-assignment/README.md

 For this link station assignment, I've identified one explicit requirement from the text (aside from core business logic) and inferred several others based on prior experience.

-## Initial assumptions, requirements, and scope
+## Assumptions, requirements, and scope

 This section aligns client and team on the basic expectations of the product.
-This is only a first draft and may change as discussions progress.
+A first draft was sent on 8 Nov.
+This current draft is based on the built product.

 - Objective: build an MVP
   - All assumptions, requirements, and scope follow from this objective

 - Algorithm
-  - Possibly: version of KNN
-  - Text says it __can__ be solved in 2D space but it seems more realistic to solve in 3D space.
-Was the text a red herring?
-Sneaky.
+  - Brute force: based on the text ("most power"), it's assumed that we need to measure power for every link station in relation to the given data points.
+  - An algorithm is also prepared for a case where optimisation is allowed.
+It performs very much better.

 - Link station locations are persistent
   - I.e., we can save them to a persistent storage for reuse
-  - More persistent than device locations

 - Device locations are persistent
-  - I.e., we can save them to a persistent storage for reuse but may have to account for staleness
+  - I.e., we can save them to a persistent storage for reuse

 - No need to account for staleness of data